-For the PlayStation 5, go to Settings > Screen and Video > Video Output > Adjust HDR.
+Step 1: For the PlayStation 5: Go to Settings > Screen and Video > Video Output > Adjust HDR.
 It will take you through a simple three-step procedure to optimize the HDR output for your TV.

-On the Xbox Series X, it’s a similar process, which is handled by the HDR Game Calibration app.
-To access it, press the Xbox button > Power & system > Settings > General > TV & display options > Calibrate HDR for games.
+Step 2: For the Xbox Series X: it’s a similar process, which is handled by the HDR Game Calibration app.
+To access it, press the Xbox button > Profile & System > Settings > General > TV & Display Options > Calibrate HDR for Games*.

 One thing to keep in mind is that, depending on your TV and its native capabilities, you may not see a huge difference before and after adjusting these settings.
 It’s also worth noting that these tweaks are not a guarantee of perfect HDR performance.
 Some games — especially older ones — do not play nicely with the recommended HDR color space specs (called rec BT.2020 should you want to explore that further).
 In these cases, you may need to go back into your TV’s picture settings and continue to tweak things like color, brightness, and contrast to get the best results.

 HDR gaming is exciting because, just like with HDR and movies, it lets game developers create visuals that are more stunning and vibrant thanks to HDR’s increased luminosity and color.
 But there’s a downside to HDR gaming: Because each TV handles HDR information a little differently (a process known as tone-mapping), some gamers may find themselves at a disadvantage if their TV overemphasizes brightness, thus reducing critical details like the presence of an on-screen enemy or the approach of a curve in the road during a racing game.

 To help fix this issue, several companies (including Sony, Microsoft, LG, Ubisoft, Capcom, Vizio, and many others) all came together to form the HDR Gaming Interest Group (HGIG).